Appoint us as external data protection officer

 Q: What are the position and tasks of a data protection officer?

-A: The data protection officer has an independent position in the company and is responsible for monitoring data protection, training employees and cooperating with authorities.
+A: The data protection officer has an independent position within the company and is responsible for monitoring data protection, the Training of employees and cooperation with authorities.

 Q: When is a data protection officer mandatory?

-A: According to the GDPR, a data protection officer is required if personal data is regularly and systematically processed in a company.
+A: A According to the GDPR, the data protection officer is is required if personal data is regularly and systematically processed in a company.
 The exact criteria for when the appointment of a data protection officer is necessary are set out in the BDSG.

 Q: When does a data protection officer have to be appointed?